taviroquai/mask/README.md

 // Set templates path
 Mask::$templatePath = './path/to/templates';

-// Choose which properties to publish by overriding getTemplateData() class MyView
+// Choose what properties to publish by overriding getMaskData() class MyView
 {
     use Mask;